Robert Corbett (Canadian politician)

-Robert Alfred Corbett (December 14, 1938 – April 6, 2025) was a Canadian politician and member of the House of Commons of Canada from 1978 to 1993.
-His background was in business.
+Robert Alfred Corbett (December 14, 1938 – April 6, 2025) was a Canadian businessman and politician who was a member of the House of Commons of Canada from 1978 to 1993.

+Early life

 Corbett was born in Saint John, New Brunswick, was the son of James Ross Corbett and Helen Elma Yeamans.
 In 1971, he married Laverne Dorothea Stewart.
 Corbett represented Queens South in the Legislative Assembly of New Brunswick from 1974 to 1978.

 Federal career

 Corbett was first elected to the House of Commons in a by-election on 16 October 1978 at the Fundy—Royal electoral district for the Progressive Conservative party.
 He served consecutive terms in the 30th, 31st, 32nd, 33rd and 34th Canadian Parliaments until his defeat in the 1993 federal election at the hands of the Liberal Party's Paul Zed.
 Corbett additionally sought to represent the Progressive Conservatives in the riding of Charlotte for the 1997 federal election, though he lost to Greg Thompson when a vote was held in December 1996.